scionproto/scion/doc/deploy/deployment.rst

    .. note::

-      The above script will distribute the SCION control-plane PKI keys/certificates to the ASes.
-Additionally, it will create the two symmetric keys *master0.key* and *master1.key* per AS, and store them in the AS's */etc/scion/keys/* directory.
+      The command above generates two symmetric keys *master0.key* and *master1.key* per AS, and store them in the AS's */etc/scion/keys/* directory.
 The symmetric key is used by the AS in the date plane to verify the MACs in the hop fields of a SCION path (header).

 Step 3 - Create the Directories For the Support Database Files